otienosteve/African-Animal-Facts/README.md

 You think you know about african animals- Here are some interesting facts you maybe had not known about african animals.

-This simple API will give you information about random african Animals that you probably may not have known.
+This less sophisticated API will give you information about random african Animals.